 If you’re ready for refreshments, there are some great spots at Church Point, and all along the northern beaches (take a left, not a right at the end of McCarrs Creek Rd).

 And there is your micro-adventure.
 You are now in a relationship with the beautiful, the abundant and mesmerising Ku-ring-gai Chase National Park.

 Want to learn more about this stunning area

 - Learn from an expert on the local culture, taking a boat ride up the Hawkesbury to view more historic engravings – learning about life as it was 200+ years ago.

-- Check out Guringai Tours or Sydney Outback tours, both operating in Ku-ring-gai.
+- Tours are available, check out Guringai Tours operating in Ku-ring-gai.

 For anyone interesting in learning more about Australia’s first peoples and the arriving colonists – these books are essential reading: The Secret River by Kate Grenville tells the story of life from the perspective of an arriving convict and his growing family who seek to settle along the banks of the Hawkesbury River.
 Pemulwuy: The Rainbow Warrior by Eric Willmot.
 Famed as the leader of the Aboriginal resistance movement, Pemulwuy of the Eora nation fought passionately to defend his people from expanding British settlement.